Bordjiano/web-pz-1-4/README.md

 # Practical lesson pz-1-4 WEB
 > create simple markup according to design

 ### Students should join to repository of group.
 Discover some UI tool like Figma.
-And Try to crate simple index html page use UI markup
+And Try to create simple index html page use UI markup

 ### Acceptance criteria
 * Create simple index.html page